The Munley Law Scholarship

 All Submissions must contain the following information:

-• The name and address of the college, graduate school or law school that you are currently attending or wish to attend
+- The name and address of the college, graduate school, medical school, or law school that you currently attend or plan to attend.

 Please do not call the Munley Law office with questions regarding the Munley Law Scholarship.